ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/axisline_vector.md

 ---
+noindex: true
-Title: "Axis Line Vector - ScottPlot 4.1 Cookbook"
+title: "Axis Line Vector - ScottPlot 4.1 Cookbook"
 Description: "An AxisLineVector allows to setup a series of VLines or HLines, without hassle.These lines can optionally be dragged as their counterparts"
 Date: 2024-01-21
 Version: ScottPlot 4.1.71